-– Complete the CS1 Workbook, which must be received by the Division Office at least two weeks prior to your CS1 on-snow event.
+– Completion of the current CS1 Workbook, which must be received by the Division Office at least two weeks prior to your CS1 on-snow event.

 The following topics are covered in CS1: